Mick Lombardi: New York Jets

 In 2017, Lombardi was hired by the New York Jets as an offensive assistant.
 In 2018, he was promoted to assistant quarterbacks coach.

 New England Patriots (second stint)

 In 2019, Lombardi was re-hired by the New England Patriots as their assistant quarterbacks coach.
 In 2020, Lombardi was promoted to wide receivers coach.

 Las Vegas Raiders

-On February 12, 2022, Lombardi was hired by the Las Vegas Raiders as their offensive coordinator under head coach Josh McDaniels.
+On February 25, 2022, Lombardi was hired by the Las Vegas Raiders as their offensive coordinator under head coach Josh McDaniels.

+On October 31, 2023, Lombardi was fired by the Raiders, alongside head coach Josh McDaniels and general manager Dave Ziegler.

+San Francisco 49ers (second stint)

+On March 8, 2024, Lombardi was hired by the San Francisco 49ers to a yet to be known position.
+On March 25, head coach Kyle Shanahan announced that Lombardi would serve in the offensive pass game specialist role and senior offensive assistant role, replacing Klint Kubiak who left to become the offensive coordinator of the New Orleans Saints.
+On February 25, 2025, he was named the new Quarterbacks coach replacing Brian Griese.

 Personal life

-Lombardi and his wife, Michelle, have two sons.
+Lombardi and his wife, Michelle, have two sons and one daughter.

 He is the son of former NFL executive Michael Lombardi, who last served as the general manager of the Cleveland Browns from 2013 to 2014.